George Minard was born in 1797 in Fayette County, PA, the eldest son of John and Mary Magdalena (Kohl) Minard Sr.

 ~ Daughter Mary Minard ~

-Her decades of life experiences took place in a silent and slow time, and are not known today.
+She never married.
+Her decades of life experiences took place in a silent and slow time in Ohio, and few details are known today.

-She died at age 75 in 1911, said to have been “well known to the older residents of Scio.”
-Her official Ohio certificate of death stated that the cause of death was an infection ("sepsis") arising from a punctured wound in her right second finger.
+She died in Cadiz, Harrison County at age 75 on Dec.
+11, 1911, said to have been “well known to the older residents of Scio.”
+Her official Ohio certificate of death stated that the cause of death was an infection ("sepsis") arising from a puncture wound in her right second finger.
+The document also incorrectly named her father as "Daniel" instead of "George."

-She is buried at the United Brethren Church Cemetery in Conotton, and her marker was still quite legible as of August 2001.
+She is buried at the United Brethren Church Cemetery in Conotton, and her marker was still legible when photographed for this biography in August 2001.